discodavey/Front-end-Practices/README.md

 - [CSS](css.md)

-To come are responsive and images
+Responsive and Images are to come soon.